DAML Ledger Topologies¶

 The remainder of the section discusses these solutions and their implementations in the different DAML ledgers.
 The last problem, interoperability, is inherent when the two deployments are operated by different trust domains: by definition, a topology in which no single trust domain would hold the entire ledger is not a global state topology.

 The main functionalities of a system providing the Ledger API are:

-- serving the API itself: handling the gRPC connections and authorizing users,
+- serving the API itself (handling the gRPC connections, authenticating users, etc),

 - allowing the API users to access their ledger projection (reading the ledger), and

 - allowing the API users to issue commands and thus attempt to append commits to the shared ledger (writing to the ledger).

 The implementation thus naturally splits up into components for serving the API, reading from the ledger, and writing to the ledger.
 Serving the API and reading can be scaled out horizontally.
 Reading can be scaled out by building caches of the ledger contents; as the projections are streams, no synchronization between the different caches is necessary.

 To ensure ledger integrity, the writing component must preserve the ledger’s validity conditions.
 Writing can thus be further split up into three sub-components, one for each of the three validity conditions:

 Of these three, conformance and authorization checks can be checked in isolation for each commit.
 Thus, such checks can be parallelized and scaled out.
 The consistency check cannot be done in isolation and requires synchronization.
 However, to improve scaling, it can internally still use some form of sharding, together with a commit protocol.